hejny/webgpt/src/ai/text-to-text/prompt-templates/lib/samples/20-two.ptp.md

 # Sample prompt

-Show how to use two consecutive prompts with one param each.
+Show how to use two consecutive prompts with one parameter each.

 -   PTP version 1.0.0
 -   Input parameter `{word}` Any single word